Gamut Claw

 |---|---|

-| Task history | Shows what was requested, by whom, under which tenant and assessment context. |
+| Task history | Shows what was requested, by whom, under which tenant, agent and assessment context. |

-| Step status | Shows whether each governed task is queued, running, succeeded, failed, cancelled or blocked. |
+| Step status | Shows whether each task is queued, running, succeeded, failed, cancelled, blocked or escalated. |

 | Gateway decision details | Shows what Gateway allowed, blocked, logged or escalated before execution. |

-| Redacted result summaries | Gives users useful outputs without persisting raw prompts, raw context or secrets. |
+| Redacted result summaries | Provides useful outputs without persisting raw prompts, raw context or secrets unnecessarily. |

 How Claw fits into Gamut